olcf/olcf-user-docs/accounts/olcf_policy_guide.rst

 .. rubric:: Footnotes

-.. [#f1] In addition, there is a quota/limit of 2,000 files on this directory.

-.. [#f2] Permissions on Member Work directories can be controlled to an extent by project members.
+.. [#f1] Permissions on Member Work directories can be controlled to an extent by project members.
 By default, only the project member has any accesses, but accesses can be granted to other project members by setting group permissions accordingly on the Member Work directory.
 The parent directory of the Member Work directory prevents accesses by "UNIX-others" and cannot be changed (security measures).

-.. [#f3] In addition, there is a quota/limit of 100,000 files on this directory.

-.. [#f4] Retention is not applicable as files will follow purge cycle.
+.. [#f2] Retention is not applicable as files will follow purge cycle.

 Data Retention Overview
 ^^^^^^^^^^^^^^^^^^^^^^^